 The Heights College Counseling Office assists upper school students and their parents through the college selection and application process.

-To this end, the college counseling office offers numerous opportunities and workshops where students can broaden their college horizons and develop their applications, as well as opportunities for parents to learn more about the process.
+The college counseling office offers numerous opportunities and workshops where students can broaden their college horizons and develop their applications, as well as opportunities for parents to learn more about the process.
 More information on this program can be found on the school website at www.heights.edu/college-counseling.

 Guidelines for Students